lsst/source_injection/doc/lsst.source.injection/reference/12_generate_injection_catalog.rst

 As an example in Python, the snippet below creates a source injection catalog with synthetic Sérsic sources quasi-randomly scattered in the range 149.7 < RA < 150.1 and 2.0 < Dec < 2.4 (see :ref:`this note for more information on this choice of limits<skylimits>`).
 Source combinations consist of three distinct magnitudes, three distinct Sérsic indices and two distinct half light radii.
-Three repeates of each unique combination of profile parameters are generated.
+Three repeats of each unique combination of profile parameters are generated.

 .. code-block:: python